smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 **PREDICT USING Query Example**

-An example can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+A sample PREDICT USING query can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql